gsarmaonline/goiter/docs/authorisation.md

 project should also return the account it is linked to via the `scope_id`.
 The `canAccess` method searches for the matching rule with `scope_type` of `Account` and the account's `scope_id` as an additional filter.

-If we are adding `scope` to the `RuleAccess` model, we also need to add it to the `Group` model.
+If we are adding `scope` to the `RoleAccess` model, we also need to add it to the `Group` model.
 This allows us to create sub groups for different scopes as well.

-Root scopes have to be defined, ie where it applies to all objects.
+Root scopes are the scopes which applies to all objects, irrespective of the tenancy.

 ### Identifying the Scope of an object